dylanesque/MPQChampApp/README.md

 **Use TypeScript for any full-fledged web applications**:

-- This was a minor concern for this particular project, but I've gradually come around to the time that TS saves a ;lot of pain via static analysis of code and catching errors faster.
+- This was a minor concern for this particular project, but I've gradually come around to the time that TS saves a lot of pain via static analysis of code and catching errors faster.
 Having said this, I may bolster the codebase with some TS in the future.

 **Vetting third-party libraries more thoroughly**